luci-project/eval-atc23/expat/README.md

 ### Summary

-By using the the files `link.log` and `status.log` in each log folder we can generate a summary as shown in Table 3:
+By using the files `link.log` and `status.log` in each log folder, we can generate a summary as shown in Table 3:

     ./summary-distribution-package.sh log-{vanilla-test,debian,ubuntu}-*